lyramer/_navigator/README.md

 -Make ModSquad png smaller.
 Jeez.

+## notes

+on windows concurrently does not always work from a git shell.
+You may need to remove the $ in node_modules/spawn-default-shell/src/get-shell.js per this issue: https://github.com/angular/quickstart/issues/359

+to run navigate to the server directory and execute "npm start" from there so that both server and client are started.

 -

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Please go see their documentation if you have any questions regarding this.